 Established in 2010, eat this beef has cataloged 0 burgers in the DFW area to date.
 Fight us.

-I'm Brian Parks and I love to eat burgers.
-I also love to make computers go beep boop beep.
+My name is Brian Parks and I love to eat burgers, and I also love to write software.
+With our powers combined we get a website.
 This is version three of eat this beef and it's been built from the ground up.
-It's utilizing the newest steamy hotness including but not limited to: the Wordpress REST API, react, next.js, express, SASS et al. It also renders on both the server and client side, such neat!
+It's utilizing the newest steamy hotness including but not limited to: the Wordpress REST API, react, next.js, express, SASS, et al. It renders on the server and client side, such neat!
 Much SEO.
 You can check out the source code if you're feelin' saucy.

 And now, a message about burgers: